 Transferring students should also ensure that all transcripts and academic records are submitted as early as possible as well as that a final transcript of current studies being undertaken reaches the Admissions Office as soon as possible after receipt.

 Once you have applied, keep a look out for your acceptance and/or provisional acceptance letter.
-You are encouraged to monitor your application status at all times and can do so here.
+You are encouraged to monitor your application status at all times.